 September 1995 - Walsenburg, Colorado

 Driving a van four-hundred miles a day for Satan sucks bad enough.
-Add a tailgater in a lifted black pickup for the last few miles, and I'm ready to exit the highway and head for the nearest bar.
+Add a tailgater in a black pickup for the last few miles, and I'm ready to exit the highway and head for the nearest bar.

 "It's not God's Army."

 Who then, Mister Smartypants?

 Again, I glance at the side view mirror.
 "If you were awake a minute ago, Mister Pain in My Ass, you'd have seen our friend is driving a black vehicle, not the usual heavenly white."
 A comment I instantly regret when his demon essence, merged in with my spine, sends a shot of hot, sharp discipline up my back.
 I groan.
 "I'm trying to drive here."

 Hee, hee, hee, hee.
 Boss' laugh sounds like a dog munching on a squeaky toy.